 - The cleaning company always complies with your time and conditions and the rental agreement.
 It is flexible enough to carry out an End Tenancy Cleaning when convenient, including if you need an emergency service.
 In addition, the cleaning company is also obliged to consult your contract to make sure that the landlord does not have any specific requirements (for example, some owners insist the cleaning be done with eco-friendly products in case they accept new tenants with young children, people with allergies or pets).

 - Service guarantee is a crucial advantage of a professional End of Tenancy Cleaning.
 A guarantee is always included in the service package price (usually 48 hours).
 If omissions are found during the inventory check or the landlord is unsatisfied with the results, you can contact the cleaning company again.
 If there are issues, the cleaners will re-do the service free of charge.
 In other words, an End of Tenancy Cleaning guarantee guarantees you will get your full deposit back.

 Could another person be responsible for the End of Tenancy Cleaning and not the tenant?

-End of Tenancy Cleaning is a difficult task, but it is a must, and should not be underestimated.
-According to statistics, 85% of people who decide to perform this type of cleaning alone are unable to receive the entire tenancy deposit back.
-That is why the End of Tenancy Cleaning today is perceived not as a household task, but as a profitable and quality professional cleaning procedure.
+End of Tenancy Cleaning is brutal, but it is a must and should not be underestimated.
+According to statistics, 85% of people who do this cleaning alone cannot receive the entire tenancy deposit back.
+Today’s End of Tenancy Cleaning is perceived not as a household task but as a profitable and quality professional cleaning procedure.